-The Licensed Asbestos Removal Contractor should submit a written method statement to the person commissioning the work or contract administrator.
+The Licensed Asbestos Removal Contractor should submit a written method statement to the person commissioning (either working on behalf of the Client or the Client themselves) the work or contract administrator1.
 The method statement must detail exactly how the work on asbestos will be undertaken the expected start date and duration of the works.